Home

 The CESSDA Data Management Expert Guide contains a section on legal and ethical considerations in creating shareable personal data.

-The ELIXIR RDMkit has sections on on sensitive data and planning, collection, processing, analysing, preservation, and reuse of human research data.
+The ELIXIR RDMkit has sections on sensitive data and planning, collection, processing, analysing, preservation, and reuse of human research data.

 PhD on Track about personal data and sensitive data.